yxzzhang/StarWM/README.md

 #### Paper Replication

-To replicate the results from the paper (Figure 3-5, Table 1, Table 4), you can use the specific commands provided below.
+To replicate the results from the paper (Figures 3–5, Tables 1 and 4), you can use the specific commands provided below.

-**Reproduce Figure 3-5 (Offline Evolution of AWD & Case Study):**
+**Reproduce Figures 3–5 (Offline Evolution of AWD & Case Study):**
 ```bash
 python offline_evaluate/run_eval.py \
     --wm_file offline_infer/starwm_output_1traj/WM-final_nothink_results.jsonl \